Patrick-Gugelsberger/php-dev-container/README.md

 >- **WORKDIR**
 >The relative path to the directory containing all your projects.
 >- **PHP_VERSION**
-> The desired PHP version, uncomment desired version, leave rest commented.
+> The desired PHP version for the cli container, uncomment desired version, leave rest commented.
 >- **PHP_EXTENSIONS**
 > The PHP extensions that should be installed on image build.
 Enter space separated.
 If new modules are added after initial build process, repeat build process using `docker compose build web` and `docker compose build cli`
 >- **MYSQL_DATABASE (optional)**